pratzohol/MindML/docs/_AI/Models/codebert.md

 ## 1. Architecture

 CodeBERT uses bidirectional transformer and same architecture as RoBERTa-base.
 Total Number of parameters = 125M.
+It works as an encoder.

 ## 2. Pre-training Data